Improving sampling by modifying the effective diffusion: Optimizing the diffusion: the overdamped Langevin case

-To perform the numerical experiment, we choose 16 values of the time step evenly spaced log-wise in the interval~$[10^{-3},5\times10^{-3}]$.
+To perform the numerical experiment, we choose 16 values of the time step evenly spaced log-wise in the interval~$[5\times10^{-4},10^{-2}]$.
 We present the results for values of~$\alpha$ such that

-For larger values of~$\alpha\beta h$, the mean number of iterations dramatically increase, and eventually the numerical scheme becomes unstable (we observe numerical overflows for~$\alpha\beta h\geqslant 4.2$ for the time steps we consider).
-This could be fixed by imposing an upper bound on the diffusion.
+For larger values of~$\alpha$, the mean number of iterations dramatically increases, and eventually the numerical scheme becomes unstable (\emph{i.e.~}we observe numerical overflows for the time steps we consider).